 The Board of the DHE consists of 13 voting members; one of whom is the Commonwealth's Secretary of Education, nine members appointed by the Governor reflecting regional geographic representation, and three members chosen to represent public institutions of higher education.
 Of the members appointed by the Governor, at least one must be a representative of organized labor, one must be a representative of the business community, and one must be a full-time undergraduate student at a public institution of higher education.
-Of the members chosen to represent public institutions of higher education, one must be a member of the University Trustees, chosen by a vote of the University Trustees, one must be a member of a board of trustees of a state university, chosen by vote of the chairs of the boards of trustees of each of the state universities, and one must be a member of a board of trustees of a community college, chosen by vote of the chairs of trustees of each of the state universities, and one must be a member of a board of trustees of a community college, chosen by vote of the chairs of the boards of trustees of each of the state of the boards of trustees of each of the Covernor.
-The undergraduate members of the Board of the DHE are appointed annually.
+Of the members chosen to represent public institutions of higher education of higher education.
+Of the members chosen to represent public institutions of higher education, one must be a member of the University Trustees, chosen by a vote of the University Trustees, one must be a member of a board of trustees of a state university, chosen by vote of the chairs of the boards of trustees of each of the state universities, and one must be a member of a board of trustees of a community college.
+Three of the DHE members appointed by the Governor are appointed for terms coterminous with that of the Governor.
+The undergraduate members of the DHE are appointed annually.
 The remaining members are appointed to serve five-year terms.
-The chairperson of the Board of the DHE is selected by the Governor.
+The chairperson of the DHE is selected by the Governor.